 If you wish, at this point you can also cover the repair with some dust and work around with your hand and then lightly swept up after.

-I hope your enjoyed my Foot Hole Repairs blog, if you have any tips or questions let me know below.
+I hope your enjoyed my How to repair foot holes on a cricket pitch blog, if you have any tips or questions let me know below.

 5 Questions on Foot Hole Repairs from our Community